Privacy Policy

 What is sensitive information?

-Sensitive information includes personal data or opinions about an individual's racial/ethnic origin, political opinions, religious beliefs, sexual orientation, criminal record, health, genetic, or biometric information.
+Sensitive information includes personal data or opinions about an individual's racial or ethnic origin, political opinions, religious beliefs, sexual orientation, criminal record, health, genetic, or biometric information.
 More stringent obligations apply to its collection, use, and disclosure.

 Why is a Collection Notice required?

 APP 5 requires that, at or before (or as soon as practicable after) collecting personal information, individuals are notified of certain matters (Collection Notice).
-Examples include when a user registers on your website/app, enquires via email or phone, or when a new app feature collects extra personal information.
-If collecting from a third party, ensure they provide a compliant Collection Notice (e.g., via contractual obligation).
+This applies when a user registers on your website or app, enquires via email or phone, or when a new feature collects additional personal information.

 Other privacy obligations

-- Direct marketing (APP 7): specific conditions and the Spam Act 2003 (Cth) apply to email/SMS marketing.
+- Direct marketing (APP 7): specific conditions and the Spam Act 2003 (Cth) apply to email and SMS marketing.

 - Cross-border disclosure (APP 8): take reasonable steps (or use a recognised exception) before disclosing data overseas.

-- Security (APP 11): protect personal information from misuse, interference, loss, unauthorised access/modification/disclosure, and destroy/de‐identify when no longer needed.
+- Security (APP 11): protect personal information from misuse, interference, loss, unauthorised access, modification, or disclosure, and destroy or de-identify when no longer needed.

-- Credit‐reporting obligations: separate obligations if dealing in credit information.
+- Credit-reporting obligations: separate obligations apply if dealing in credit information.